riscv-software-src/riscv-perf-model/README.md

 # olympia
-aA RISC-V CPU Trace-Drirven Performance Model based on the Sparta Modeling Framework.
+A RISC-V CPU Trace-Drirven Performance Model based on the Sparta Modeling Framework.

 # Build Directions